kesettle/project3/BusinessChannelAnalysis.md

 ```

 ![](BusinessChannelAnalysis_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-This bar plot shows counts of articles by number of words in the title.
+This bar plot shows counts of articles by number of words in the title
-Most of our articles have between 8 and 11 words in the title.
+for each channel.

 ## Boxplots